-In a (bigger) Flink job / Ververica Platform deployment, what happens in case a task manager is lost due to some failure?
+In a (bigger) Flink job / Ververica Platform deployment, what happens in case a task manager is lost due to some failures?
 Is it restarted on a different node?
 What happens to its state?

 Note: This section applies to Flink 1.5 or later.

 In case you lose one or more task managers on which your job was running, the following actions will be taken, depending on the configured restart strategy:

 - Flink stops the job on all other task managers running it.

 - Flink will try to acquire the number of missing slots for the desired parallelism from the remaining task managers in the cluster, if available.

 - If there are not enough task slots available, Flink will ask the cluster manager (YARN, Mesos, Native Kubernetes) to start new task manager(s) - not available for standalone clusters.

 - Flink restarts the whole job based on its latest checkpoint or savepoint (whichever is newer).

 Please note that Flink's fault-tolerance model is based on checkpoints: you configure how often checkpoints should be started, and each operator then writes its Flink-managed state into a checkpoint file onto some distributed storage - basically any distributed file system of your choice.
 Please refer to Flink's checkpointing documentation for configuration details.